apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 single 'line' of output ie. text followed by carriage return ('\\r') or line feed ('\\n') or both together.

-.. note:: Flume does not support tail as a source.
-One can wrap the tail command in an exec source to stream the file.

 Network streams
 ~~~~~~~~~~~~~~~